 ]]>

-https://listorati.com/10-bizarre-addictions-you-know-someone-with/feed/ 0 11990
+https://listorati.com/10-bizarre-addictions-that-might-surprise-you-around-you/feed/ 0 11990

-Top 10 Most Uncomfortable Addictions https://listorati.com/top-10-most-uncomfortable-addictions/ https://listorati.com/top-10-most-uncomfortable-addictions/#respond Wed, 14 Jun 2023 11:28:49 +0000 https://listorati.com/top-10-most-uncomfortable-addictions/
+Top 10 Most Uncomfortable Addictions You Should Know https://listorati.com/top-10-most-uncomfortable-addictions-you-should-know/ https://listorati.com/top-10-most-uncomfortable-addictions-you-should-know/#respond Wed, 14 Jun 2023 11:28:49 +0000 https://listorati.com/top-10-most-uncomfortable-addictions/

 10 Process Addictions

-9 Marijuana or Cannabis
+9 Marijuana Or Cannabis

 8 Benzodiazepines